FletcherGallop/comp261-assignment-5/report.md

 Report

 Question 1: Write a short summary of the performance you observed using the two search algorithms.

+Test 8a:
+KMP Search:
+FOUND @:3257951
+Executed in: 14 milliseconds

+Test 8b:
+Brute Force Search:
+FOUND @:3257951
+Executed in: 17 milliseconds

+Test 9a:
+Brute Force Search:
+NOT FOUND
+Executed in: 7 milliseconds

+Test 9b:
+KMP:
+NOT FOUND
+Executed in: 11 milliseconds

 Question 2: Report the binary tree of codes your algorithm generates, and the final size of War and Peace after Huffman coding.
 Question 3: Consider the Huffman coding of war_and_peace.txt, taisho.txt, and pi.txt.
 Which of these achieves the best compression, i.e. the best reduction in size?
 What makes some of the encodings better than others?
 Question 4: The Lempel-Ziv algorithm has a parameter: the size of the sliding window.
 On a text of your choice, how does changing the window size affect the quality of the compression?